khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 **NEW STUFF**

-* First release of post-processing.
-Patching missing pixels and flattening polygon areas works, and needs testing!
+* Holes in polygons are now handled correctly in CGAL-CDT and post-processing.
-* Re-designed CGAL-CDT.
-It no longer tries to create empty constraint-holes, instead focusing on performance.
+* Re-designed CGAL-CDT _yet again_.
+BAG is now used by default, through the 3dbk WFS service.
-* Fixed the k-nearest sub-method of IDWquad.
+* WFS services can also be used as the basis for polygon-based flattening.
-* Fixed lots of bugs.
+* Fixed some minor bugs.

 ## Current tasks